awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-ec2-wizard.md

 1. On the **Configure Auto Scaling group details** page, the launch configuration that you created is already selected for you, and the number of instances you specified in the Amazon EC2 launch wizard is populated for **Group size**\.
 Enter a name for the group, specify a VPC and subnet \(if required\), and then choose **Next: Configure scaling policies**\.

 1. On the **Configure scaling policies** page, choose one of the following options, and then choose **Review**:
    + To manually adjust the size of the Auto Scaling group as needed, choose **Keep this group at its initial size**\.
-For more information, see [Manual Scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.
+For more information, see [Manual scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.
    + To automatically adjust the size of the Auto Scaling group based on criteria that you specify, choose **Use scaling policies to adjust the capacity of this group** and follow the directions\.
 For more information, see [Configure Scaling Policies](as-scaling-target-tracking.md#policy-creating-scalingpolicies-console)\.

 1. On the **Review** page, you can optionally add tags or notifications, and edit other configuration details\.
 When you have finished, choose **Create Auto Scaling group**\.